Gust-Henrique/gust-henrique/README.md

 ###

 <h3 align="left">Hello.
 I'm Gust!
 A passionate about development from Brazil.<br><br>- 🔭 I'm looking for my first job opportunity.
 I hope to be a great developer one day.<br>- 📚 I am currently studying and starting on the frontend.<br><br>👩‍💻  More about Me<br>- ⚡ I'm 18 years old, I currently live in Brazil.
-I speak moderate English and have experience with Python.
+I speak moderate English and have experience with Python and JS.
 In the future I intend to learn other languages.<br>I'm currently studying "Systems Analysis and Development" at university.</h3>

 ###